paymennt/docs/community/6-online-payment/10-faq.md

 ### Could I use Paymennt Shops with another payment gateway?

-Paymennt Shops was built to simplify the life of our customers who are looking for a unified commerce experience. customers can only pay using the Paymennt service provided by Paymennt.
+Paymennt Shops was built to simplify the life of our customers who are looking for a unified commerce experience.
+Customers can only pay using the Paymennt service provided by Paymennt.